falcucci/go-workers/readme.md

 ./go-workers import
 ```

+The `import` command tries to mirror the behavior of the `import` command in the [Google Sheets API](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/get).

+It will import the data from the specified spreadsheet into the specified database.
+The command will also update the the values if the data in the spreadsheet has changed.
+As delete it aswell.

 The `import` command will prompt you for the following information:

 * The name of the spreadsheet to import from
 * The number of rows updated from the spreadsheet

 ## Sheets credentials